Daniel K. Inouye International Airport (HNL)

 A serene environment with Japanese and Western cuisine, relaxation spaces, and excellent service.
 One of the most peaceful lounge experiences at HNL — very popular with Japan-bound travelers.

-JAL Business & First Class Oneworld Sapphire & Emerald members
+JAL Business & First Class Oneworld Sapphire & Emerald

 How to access via points — book JAL with Bilt or Capital One

-Book JAL Business Class using Bilt points (1:1 transfer to JAL Mileage Bank) or Capital One miles (with the 30% transfer bonus currently active through April 30, 2026).
-JAL Sakura Lounge access is included automatically.
+Book JAL Business Class using Bilt points (1:1 transfer to JAL Mileage Bank) or Capital One miles (with the 30% transfer bonus active through April 30, 2026).
+Sakura Lounge access is included automatically.

 Delta Air Lines